Intercultural Challenges for the Reintegration of Displaced Professionals

 Table of Contents

-1. Introduction 2.
-The Context of the Study 3.
-Methodology 4.
-Ethics, Power, and Reflexivity in Research with Refugee Groups: A Researching Multilingually Approach 5.
-Identifying and Analysing Needs (1): 'Success Stories' of Professional Reintegration after Displacement 6.
-Identifying and Analysing Needs (2): Teachers' and Learners' Perspectives 7.
-Co-production 8.
-Discussion and Applications of the Project 9.
-Conclusions and Ways Ahead 10.
-Resources and Appendices
+1. Introduction – Our Themes, Focus, and Aims 2.
+Context of the Study, Challenges, and Responses to Date 3.
+Research Design – Collaboration and Co-production 4.
+Ethics, Power, and Reflexivity in Research with Refugee Groups 5.
+Identifying and Analysing Needs (1) – ‘Success stories’ of Professional Reintegration after Displacement 6.
+Identifying and Analysing Needs (2) – Teachers’ and Learners’ Perspectives 7.
+Co-production and Continuing Professional Development 8.
+Conclusions and Ways Forward

-Tony Johnstone Young is Professor of Applied Linguistics and Communication at the School of Education Communication and Language Sciences, Newcastle university in the UK.
-His research interests focus on intercultural communication in educational and health care contexts.
-He was Principal investigator on the Critical Skills for Life and Work project.
+Tony Johnstone Young is Professor of Applied Linguistics and Communication at the School of Education Communication and Language Sciences, Newcastle University in the UK.
+His research interests focus on intercultural communication in educational and healthcare contexts.
+He was principal investigator on the Critical Skills for Life and Work (CSLW) project.

-Sara Ganassin is a Lecturer in Applied Linguistics and Communication at the School of Education Communication and Language Sciences, Newcastle University (UK).
-Sara’s research interests include migrant and refugee communities and researching multilingually theory and practice.
-Sara also previously worked in the voluntary sector as project coordinator with refugee women and young people.
+Sara Ganassin is Lecturer in Applied Linguistics and Communication at the School of Education Communication and Language Sciences, Newcastle University (UK).
+Ganassin’s research interests include migrant and refugee communities and researching multilingual theory and practice.
+Ganassin also previously worked in the voluntary sector as a project coordinator with refugee women and young people.

-Stefanie Schneider joined the CSLW-project as a Research Assistant when she was a PhD student with Newcastle University.
-She is now working as a Lecturer in Intercultural Communication at the Open University, where she creates short courses such as Intercultural Competence in the workplace for the Open Centre for Languages and Cultures.
+Stefanie Schneider joined the CSLW-project as Research Assistant when she was a PhD student with Newcastle University.
+She is now working as Lecturer in Intercultural Communication at the Open University where she creates short courses such as Intercultural Competence in the Workplace for the Open Centre for Languages and Cultures.

 Alina Schartner is Lecturer in Applied Linguistics at Newcastle University where she teaches intercultural communication.
 Her research interests include intercultural transitions of internationally mobile groups, in particular international students, and intercultural competence.
 She also has an interest in the social psychology of communication.

-Steve Walsh is Professor of Applied Linguistics, Newcastle University, UK.
-He has been involved in English Language Teaching and English language teacher education for more than 30 years in a range of overseas contexts.
+Steve Walsh is Professor of Applied Linguistics at Newcastle University in the UK.
+He has been involved in English language teaching and English language teacher education for more than 30 years in a range of overseas contexts.
 His research interests include classroom discourse, teacher development, second language teacher education, and professional communication.